osuosl/timesync/source/draft_api.rst

       "updated_at":2014-06-13,
       "uuid": c3706e79-1c9a-4765-8d7f-89b4544cad56,
       "revision": 3,
-      "id": 1
+      "id": 1,
+      "deleted_at": null,
+      "parent": null
     }

-In addition, the endpoint at ``/times`` also supports several querystring parameters: user, project, activity, and date range.
-These are accessed via ``/times?user=:username``, ``/times?project=:projectslug``, ``/times?activity=:activityslug``, ``/times?start=:date``, and ``/times?end=:date`` (note that dates are in ISO-8601 format).
+In addition, the endpoint at ``/times`` also supports several querystring
+parameters:

+* user,
+* project,
+* activity, and
+* date range.

+These are accessed via

+* ``/times?user=:username``: Filters based on username
+* ``/times?project=:projectslug``: Filters based on project slugs
+* ``/times?activity=:activityslug``: Filters based on activity slug
+* ``/times?start=:date``: Filters to dates after and including the given date.
+* ``/times?end=:date``:  Filters to dates after and including the given date.
+* ``/times/?archived=:bool``: Filters on objects with ``deleted_at`` set to
+  ``null`` or a date.

+.. note:: Dates are in ISO-8601 format.

 When multiple different parameters are used, they narrow down the result set (for example, ``/times?user=example-user&activity=dev`` will return all time entries which were entered by example-user AND which were spent doing development).
 When the same parameter is repeated, they expand the result set (for example, ``/times?activity=gwm&activity=pgd`` will return all time entries which were either for gwm OR pgd).
 Date ranges are inclusive on both ends.

-If a query parameter is provided with a bad value (e.g. invalid slug, or date not in ISO 8601 format), a Bad Query Value error is returned.
+If a query parameter is provided with a bad value (e.g. invalid slug, or date not in ISO-8601 format), a Bad Query Value error is returned.

 Any query parameter other than those specified in this document will be ignored.

 If multiple ``start`` or ``end`` parameters are provided, the first one sent is used.
 If a query parameter is not provided, it defaults to 'all values'.

 The endpoint at ``/times/:uuid`` also supports several querystring parameters: